carloswestman/filesystem_queue/README.md

 ## Code of Conduct

-Everyone interacting in the FilesytemQueue project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/carloswestman/filesytem_queue/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FilesystemQueue project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/carloswestman/filesystem_queue/blob/master/CODE_OF_CONDUCT.md).